viviag/viviag.io/_posts/2022-08-17-platonic-hask-overview-subcategories-functors-and-natural-transformations.markdown

 $$ML_{\operatorname{Hom}}$$ = `\f -> ``maybeToList`` . f . listToMaybe`.

-It's easy to check that functor $$toList : Vector \to []$$ with similar definition makes subcategories of vectors and of lists equivalent.
+It's easy to check that functor $$toList : Vector \to []$$ with a similar definition makes subcategories of vectors and lists equivalent.

-All three these functors are not endofunctors in $$Hask$$ since they are not everywhere defined.
+All three of these functors are not endofunctors in $$Hask$$ since they are not everywhere defined.

 ##### Example: Hom-functors